soulslicer/probabilistic-depth/README.md

     To train, simply remove the eval and viz flags.
 Use the `batch_size` flag to change batch size.
 It automatically splits it among the GPUs available
     `pkill -f -multi` to clear memory if crashes
 ```

+## Math?

+Coming soon.
+Disclaimer: This is a template code that I have written to extend some research I am working on.
+Please be sure to cite this if you use this code

 ## References